Skip to main content

 export default defineComponent({

-// This runs ON THE SERVER during the build process
+// This runs ON THE SERVER during the build process.

-setup: async (values) => {
+properties: async (context) => {

-const data = await response.json()
+const data = await myDatabase.fetchData()

 return {